 Patients with initially abnormal or deteriorating mental status or focal neurologic deficits compatible with a brain lesion require a head CT or MRI.

-CPR is initiated for cardiac or respiratory arrest or both.
-If an automated external defibrillator is available, it should be used.
-Patients who are in cardiac arrest following a lightning strike, unlike patients in cardiac arrest from other types of trauma, often have an excellent prognosis if resuscitated.
-Thus, unlike in a typical mass casualty event, in which patients in cardiac arrest are given low triage priority, such patients are given high priority when multiple casualties are caused by lightning strike.
+Cardiopulmonary resuscitation (CPR) is initiated for cardiac or respiratory arrest or both.
+If an automated external defibrillator is available, it should be used for cardiac arrest.
+Patients who are in cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more following a lightning strike, unlike patients in cardiac arrest from other types of trauma, often have an excellent prognosis if resuscitated.
+Thus, unlike in a typical mass-casualty event Overview of Incidents Involving Mass-Casualty Weapons Mass-casualty incidents (MCIs) are events that generate sufficiently high numbers of casualties to overwhelm available medical resources.
+They include natural disasters (eg, hurricanes) and... read more , in which patients in cardiac arrest are given low triage priority, such patients are given high priority when multiple casualties are caused by lightning strike.

 Supportive care is provided.
 Fluids are usually restricted to minimize potential brain edema.
 Most patients who have been injured by lightning can be safely discharged unless cardiac effects or brain lesions are suspected.